hypi-universe/docs-legacy/content/FAQs.md

 ## Q. How can I do complex queries with Hypi?
 Hypi allows you to take full advantage of its platform, your services or external systems such as databases or APIs.

 Hypi recommends that you don't think about the query you would like to run but instead about your data model.
-Focus on designed your GraphQL data model that ideally represents your use case.
+Focus on designing your GraphQL data model that ideally represents your use case.
 Once you have this model, Hypi's model annotations can be used to connect the parts of your model to the the system or service where it should resolve your data from.
 This approach ensures your model fits your use case as best as possible and avoids the need to restructure data after Hypi returns it to your application.